citruspi/Capitals/README.md

 ### Capitals

-Capitals is a simple geography game for the iPhone written in Objective-C (of course!).
+Capitals is a simple geography game for the iPhone written in `Objective-C` (of course!).
 Its completely open source and I wrote it as a learning experience.

 ### The Math (and the Problem)

 Capitals uses a list of 250 countries and is a true or false game.
-So, the chance of the answer being "false" is 249/250.
-The chance of it being "true" is 1/250.
-What does this mean?

-Its much faster to keep pressing the false button than it is to actually think whether the country and capitals are a match.
+So, the chance of the answer being `False` is `249/250` &rarr; the chance of it being `True` is `(250-249)/250 = 1/250`.
+This means that its much faster to keep pressing the false button than it is to actually think whether the country and capitals are a match.
 As I said, I just wrote it as a learning experience.

+It will not provide a significant challenge.

 ### Screen Shot
 ![Screenshot](http://i.imgur.com/fO55Q.png)